staydecent/staydecent.ca/src/entries/code/2011-05-04-omtask-simpler-task-list/content.md

 title: Omtask, A Simpler Task List
 ---

-<p class="big">Omtask is an omnibox task manager for people that want
-to finish tasks, not organize them.</p>
+Omtask is an omnibox task manager for people that want to finish tasks, not organize them.

 ### Why Omtask?